-The typical nasal congestion and throat inflammation from a cold or environmental allergies has little bearing on your sleep apnea test results - go ahead and do the sleep study.
+The typical nasal congestion and throat inflammation from a cold or environmental allergies have little bearing on your sleep apnea test results - go ahead and do the sleep study.
 If you've been diagnosed with something more serious, like pneumonia or lab-test positive influenza, call us at (844) SLP-WELL (757-9355) to discuss the situation.

-No, the device senses when you are standing up and automatically excludes this data form the study so this won't be a problem.
+No, the device senses when you are standing up and automatically excludes this data from the study so this won't be a problem.
 Please do not take off or stop the test if you do get up during the night.

 You will be provided with a USPS Priority Mail box with a pre-paid return shipping label affixed to it.
-All you have to do is place the test kit and laminated home sleep test instruction booklet in the return box, seal the box, and place it in your nearest blue USPS mailbox.
+All you have to do is place the test kit and laminated home sleep test instruction booklet in the return box, seal the box and place it in your nearest blue USPS mailbox.

 Once we receive the kit (usually 2-3 business days after you mail the kit) you will most likely receive the results of your home sleep apnea test in 1-2 business days.